Mixnikon108/conway-complexity/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

-### Key Updates
-- **Removed LaTeX**: Changed mathematical expressions to plain text for compatibility with GitHub's Markdown.
-- **Contact and Links**: Updated contact information and added a link to the GitHub repository.

-This version should display correctly on GitHub, providing clear instructions and explanations without the use of unsupported syntax.